Tyne and Wear Metro: Stations

 Most Metro stations are not routinely staffed.
-However, the busiest stations in central Newcastle and Sunderland (Haymarket, Monument, Central, Sunderland and Park Lane) are all staffed until late in the evening, and St James, St Peters and Stadium of Light are also staffed on match days.
+However, the busiest stations in central Newcastle and Sunderland (Haymarket, Monument, Central Station, Sunderland and Park Lane) are all staffed until late in the evening, and St James, and are also staffed on match days.
 All stations are equipped with ticket machines, shelters and seating, next train information displays, and emergency help points.
-Ticket machines are able to accept payment with credit and debit card (including contactless payment), notes and coins.
+Ticket machines are able to accept payment with credit and debit cards (including contactless payment), notes and coins.
 Automated ticket barriers (at 13 stations), and smart card validators at all stations, were also installed during the first phase of Metro's All Change programme.

-Despite the majority of stations being open to access, the Tyne and Wear Metro has the third-highest level of passenger income per year (£45.2 million in 2013/2014) of the eight light rail networks in England.
-Regular checks are made by patrols of inspectors, both at stations and on board trains.
+Despite the majority of stations being open to access, the Tyne and Wear Metro has the third-highest level of passenger revenue per year (£68.5 million in 2024/2025) of the eight light rail networks in England.
+Regular checks are made by teams of inspectors, both at stations and on board trains.
 Passengers caught travelling on the Metro without a ticket are subject to a £100 penalty fare.

 In June 2022, it was announced that the installation of tactile paving at all Metro stations had been completed.